zabolserg/book_catalog_rest_api/README.md

 # Readme

-Core for creating APIs
+Book catalog API

 ## Description

-This project is a ready-to-use core for creating APIs.
 The project uses the PHP framework Symfony 6.4 and the powerful API Platform tool for API development.

 ## Requirements